Leigh Nash

-Leigh Anne Bingham Nash (/li:/ LEE; born June 27, 1976) is an American singer and songwriter who was the lead vocalist for the Christian alternative rock band Sixpence None the Richer and was also a member of Fauxliage.
-Her debut solo album, Blue on Blue, was released on August 15, 2006, by the One Son/Nettwerk record labels.
+Leigh Anne Bingham Nash (/li:/ LEE; born June 27, 1976) is an American singer and songwriter who is the lead vocalist for the Christian alternative rock band Sixpence None the Richer and was also a member of Fauxliage.
+Her debut solo album, Blue on Blue, was released in August 2006.
 Nash has released two other solo albums in 2011 and 2015.
-Nash has two Grammy nominations: Best Pop Performance By A Duo Or Group With Vocal in 1999 and Best Rock Gospel Album in 1998.
+Nash has two Grammy nominations: "Best Pop Performance By A Duo Or Group With Vocal" in 1999 and "Best Rock Gospel Album" in 1998.

 Early life

-Nash was born Leigh Anne Bingham in New Braunfels, Texas.
+Leigh Anne Bingham Nash was born in New Braunfels, Texas.
 She started singing country music and learning old country songs on the guitar at the age of 12.
-She had several years' experience singing in local cafes with a band and performed regularly at a Texan country & western dance hall.
+She had several years of experience singing in local cafes with a band and performed regularly at a Texan country & western dance hall.
 She met guitarist and songwriter Matt Slocum at a church retreat in the early 1990s.